MankX58/MankX58/README.md

     2024: "Start learning NEXTJS and BACKEND technologies" },
-  experience: "Since i start with HTML and CSS i made a lot of small projects for test my knowledge, like a blog (i do like 4), a weight in others planet calculator, portfolios, and shop pages, now im workin in a page that i could say is my greatest archievement in all of the time i have been coding, because i´ve learned a lot doing that, for now, it´s private, but in a future, i expect not to far, i could maybe show that to everyone" }
+  experience: "Since i start with HTML and CSS i made a lot of small projects for test my knowledge, like blogs, a weight in others planet calculator, portfolios, and shop pages, now im workin in a page that i could say is my greatest archievement in all of the time i have been coding, because i´ve learned a lot doing that, for now, it´s private, but in a future, i expect not too far, i could maybe show that to everyone" }

 ```